onyb/littlebit/README.md

 ### Contributing

-You can contribute to the project by:
+This is an educational project, with focus on comprehensiveness and readability.
+Any contribution that can further these goals is most welcome.
+You can help out by:

 - 🔬 Reading the codebase, and asking questions (please [create issues](https://github.com/onyb/littlebit/issues/new)).
 - 💯 Improving coverage of unit tests.
 - <b>λ</b> &nbsp; Adding (clever) type annotations.